dreamcatcher-tech/network/Inbox/2025-01-27 1555 to scope on each call or on creation.md

 For each branch, we need to sequence the requests, by using a websocket, to ensure they are in order.
 A branch is a synchrnony boundary.
 Only latest needs to be used - latest would be supplied by watching for changes ? or latest would include a height.

 at this point, it is now a napp format interaction.

+Then we need the final stage of the interpreter, which converts outcomes back into their real forms, like throws or results.

+In context, we'd grab the proxy service, and insert the tip.

+The services have the same shape, and end up at the same place, but there is a web service, the web service.  context might be the action receiver - part of the thing that takes in the actions.